Workday Integration Tutorial

 Workday Integration Challenges

 Organizations have created connectivity between Workday and applications and services through integration tools as well as by implementing point-to-point integration.
-Integration tools help provide a quick and simple connection between two endpoints, but as the number of endpoints and the complexity of the integrations increase, a simple tool cannot deliver complete results.
+Integration tools help provide a quick and simple connection between two endpoints, but as the number of endpoints and the complexity of the increase of the integration, a simple tool cannot deliver complete results.

 Businesses have also made use of point-to-point integration in order to connect and synchronize data between Workday and various systems, services, data sources and APIs.
 This approach establishes a direct connection between endpoints, resulting in tightly coupled integration.
 Because of this, change must be made directly by experienced developers, slowing down processes and leaving the connections vulnerable to breakage at even the slightest errors.
 Moreover, because of the complexity of the integrations and numerous endpoints that need to be connected, this method quickly becomes an intricate mess.
 With fragile connections vulnerable to breakage at the slightest changes, point-to-point integration lacks reliability and scalability.